keystone-engine/keystone/docs/COMPILE-NIX.md

         $ cd build
         $ ../make-share.sh

+   By default, this builds all architectures, which is: AArch64, ARM, Hexagon, Mips, PowerPC, Sparc, SystemZ & X86.
+To compile just some selected ones, pass a semicolon-separated list of targets to LLVM_TARGETS_TO_BUILD, like follows if we only want AArch64 & X86.

+        $ cmake -DCMAKE_BUILD_TYPE=Release -DBUILD_SHARED_LIBS=ON -DLLVM_TARGETS_TO_BUILD="AArch64, X86" -G "Unix Makefiles" ..
+        $ make -j8

    You can also compile static a library with:

         $ mkdir build
         $ cd build
         $ ../make-lib.sh

+   Like above, this builds all architectures.
+To compile just some selected ones, pass a semicolon-separated list of targets to LLVM_TARGETS_TO_BUILD, like follows if we only want AArch64 & X86.

+        $ cmake -DCMAKE_BUILD_TYPE=Release -DBUILD_SHARED_LIBS=OFF -DLLVM_TARGETS_TO_BUILD="AArch64, X86" -G "Unix Makefiles" ..
+        $ make -j8

 2. Right after building, install Keystone.